 Helping Your Child Get a Head Start on Reading

-If you have young children at home, now is a great time for them to get a head start on developing early reading skills.
+If you have young children at home like me, now is a great time for them to get a head start on developing early reading skills.
 Learning to read starts at home with parents playing a crucial role in language and reading development.
 You may not have realized it, but when your child was just an infant, you were preparing him or her to learn sounds, letters and words.
 Once children learn these basics, they gradually become able to make the connection to put them all together.
 Here are some ways that you can continue to lay the groundwork for language and reading development.

 Encourage your child to use language to express feelings, needs and objects.
 In order to grasp reading skills, your child must have a strong command of language.
 Make efforts to keep conversations going about the things your child sees, does and feels.
 This will help your child make sense of his or her emotions and the activities around him or her.
 Similarly, books also help children make sense of their experiences.